by Patricia Santamaria

 As a radionics medicine therapist, I am attending some groups of teachers and people that working with children with AIDS and abandoned children and we have practiced ecstatic trance with them.
 I have even put some patients in postures while they are lying on the stretcher.
 I also found a strange relationship of some of the postures assumed by people suffering from epilepsy with “the position of the Lascaux Cave,” as if this position can be where they arrive when ending the epilepsy crisis.

 But perhaps the most wonderful of ecstatic trance, for me and my friend Philip who accompanies me with the drum and my daughter Laura who sometimes accompanies me with the rattle, is the feeling of gratitude that the people express after the practice because they achieve a state of ecstasy.

 Another thing we are doing in Colombia is to visit archaeological places, and practice ecstatic trance in them.
 Archaeological places such as “Tierra Adentro”, “St. Augustine”, “Stones of Tunja,” “The mountains in “Lost City” are some of the places full of nature where we can also take advantage of the forces of the earth to feel energized.

-On August 16th, we will visit “Orion’s Gate” in the Guaviare State.
+, we will visit “Orion’s Gate” in the Guaviare State.
 We invite people from outside Colombia to join us for the purpose of healing our connection with Orion, while enjoying nature and learning the traditions of Guaviare (their typical food, handicrafts of indigenous people, etc).
 We have a link where you can access the information on this and subsequent trips to other archaeological places in Colombia.

 We are also preparing for an upcoming national meeting of ecstatic trance in San Agustin, Colombia, with the teacher Belinda Gore.
 San Agustin is one of the most important archaeological parks in Colombia.